maxnatamo/maxnatamo/src/content/blog/2023/03/gitlab-terraform-state.md

   └ versions.tf
 ```

-## Initalizing Managed State
+## Initializing Managed State

-As per the GitLab documentation, it is smart to initialize your Managed State before you commit your `.gitlab-ci.yml`.
+Per the GitLab documentation, it's smart to initialize your Managed State before you commit your `.gitlab-ci.yml`.
 You can do like this, [reference](https://docs.gitlab.com/ee/user/infrastructure/iac/terraform_state.html#set-up-the-initial-backend):

 ```sh
 PROJECT_ID="<gitlab-project-id>"